crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

   variables:
     - id: { id of the environment variable to make available to your script }
   image: { image of the container that you want to use to run your script }
-  processor: { type of the processor you want to use to run your script,
+  processor: { processor type you want to use to run your script,
                either cpu or gpu }
-  memory: { amount of memory you want to reserve to run your script }
+  memory: { memory amount you want to reserve to run your script }
+  batch: { batch concurrency, either process, thread or single }

 display:
   styles:
     - uri: { uri to CSS stylesheet that will style your templates }